 Another example is how VR is making surgery simpler.
 It can be used to relax patients and reduce the distress caused by complicated medical procedures.
 It helps to cut down on drug doses and reduce complications in the long run.
 Using Virtual Reality Services 3D technology, simulation-based training of surgical procedures enable trainees to have ‘hands-on’ experience in a controlled and safe environment.
 VR imaging can also be used by surgeons to gain a better view of the patient’s anatomy.

-VR technology has been helping to alleviate patients’ illness like trauma, anxiety, pain, and phobias for the last 2 decades.
+VR technology has been helping to alleviate patients’ illnesses like trauma, anxiety, pain, and phobias for the last 2 decades.
 VR has been used successfully for dealing with pain in both physical and psychological illnesses.
 It is entertaining, has hardly any side effects, and carries very less risk.

-VR is believed to have huge potential in healthcare and research continues in this field to meet increasing demand for innovative diagnostic and rehabilitation techniques in Healthcare.
+VR is believed to have huge potential in healthcare and research continues in this field to meet the increasing demand for innovative diagnostic and rehabilitation techniques in Healthcare.

 There is still a long way to go!